 - Sandy Speicher, partner and managing director of education, IDEO

 - Lisa Strausfeld, principal, InformationArt

 - Robert Wong, vice president, Creative Lab, Google, Inc.

-Established in 2000 as a project of the White House Millennium Council, the National Design Awards ceremony and gala falls during National Design Week, which takes place this year from Oct.
+Established in 2000 as a project of the White House Millennium Council, the NDA ceremony and gala falls during National Design Week, which took place this year from Oct.
 14 to 22.
-Public education programs will be offered at the museum and across the country, including special events, panel discussions and workshops for students, teachers, corporate professionals, designers and Cooper Hewitt’s dedicated audience.
-See www.cooperhewitt.org/events.
+Public education programs were offered at the museum and across the country, including special events, panel discussions and workshops for students, teachers, corporate professionals, designers and Cooper Hewitt’s dedicated audience.